Why Use Reference Tracks?

 - If possible, select reference tracks that have had commercial success.

-- Use high quality files.
-You don’t want to try and match your sound to a low quality MP3.
+- Use high-quality files.
+You don’t want to try and match your sound to a low-quality MP3 which can often lack bass and sound harsh.

 Comparing your mix to the reference tracks